james-e-morris/hx711-multi/README.md

 * Configure Raspberry Pi SCK pin, or clock pin, used for configuring channel and triggering measurements
 * Configure Channel (A | B)
 * Configure Channel A Gain (128 | 64)
-* Power down load cell
+* Power down ADC
-* Power up load cell
+* Power up ADC
-* Zero load cell at start
+* Zero ADC at start
 * Configure individual weight multiples for calibration of each scale to real-world weight
-* Read raw measurements from load cells
+* Read raw measurements from ADCs
-* Read weight measurements from load cells
+* Read weight measurements from ADCs

 **This package requires RPi.GPIO to be installed in Python 3.**